Phoenix Self-Driving Car Accident Lawyer

 Self-driving car accidents are most common in areas where lawmakers have permitted automakers to test their autonomous vehicles.

 Arizona is one of these accident hotspots.
-In 2015, Arizona governor Doug Ducey issued an executive order that outlined regulations for allowing self-driving vehicles in the state.
+In 2015, Arizona Governor Doug Ducey issued an executive order that outlined regulations for allowing self-driving vehicles in the state.
 This order led to a flood of self-driving vehicles in the state and a number of high-profile crashes.
 According to news reports, the National Highway Traffic Safety Administration recorded 12 accidents in Arizona involving self-driving cars in less than a year.

 The reality is that traffic in Phoenix is too congested and the patterns remain too complicated for today’s most sophisticated computers to safely drive a car without vigilant human supervision.
-Turning the car over to a computer—even one named Autopilot—should constitute negligence and subject the driver to liability if an accident ensues.
+Turning a car over to a computer—even one named Autopilot—should constitute negligence and subject the driver to liability if an accident ensues.

 Compensation After a Self-Driving Car Accident

-Economic damages are the direct financial losses you incur due to an accident and include things like:
+The first category of compensation in a personal injury case is economic damages.
+These damages are the direct financial losses you incur due to an accident and include things like:

-- Lost wages
+• Lost wages

-- Reduced future earnings
+• Reduced future earnings

-- Medical bills
+• Medical bills

-- Damaged personal property
+• Damaged personal property

 The other main category of compensation in a personal injury case is non-economic damages.
-Non-economic damages are the more subjective harms related to an accident that do not have a fixed dollar value.
+Non-economic damages are the more subjective harms related to an accident that does not have a fixed dollar value.
+These damages in a self-driving car accident case may include compensation for things like:

 How Do Autonomous Vehicles Work?